 Support for non-Bitcoin users

-This automatic redirect will be made possible by use of browser HTTP headers as described in Payment App Browser HTTP Header Standard.
+This automatic redirect will be made possible by the use of browser HTTP headers as described in Payment App Browser HTTP Header Standard.

 It will be the merchant that decides what bank a customer will be redirected to.
 The merchant will off course have incentives to chose a bank that already trusts the merchant, and which probably also will be trusted by the customers.
-The actual bank chosen can depend on the customers location.
-The customer is likely to have more trust in a local bank, than a unknown bank in another country.
+The actual bank chosen can depend on the customer’s location.
+The customer is likely to have more trust in a local bank, than an unknown bank in another country.

 Maybe it would be more appropriate to redirect to a list of possible banks the customer can choose from?
-This may actually lead to the creation of third-party services, which goal is to certify the good banks.
+This may actually lead to the creation of third-party services, whose goal is to certify the good banks.

 Today, Bitcoin itself has no money-back guarantee.
 Once the Bitcoin is set in transfer, there is no way to hold it back.
 The Money-back guarantee is a feature that the Bitcoin Cheque can offer.
 This is archived by setting a “payment date/time” on the cheque to some time after it has been issued.
-This way the bank will hold back the money for some time after the content has been delivered to the costumer.
-If the customer does not receive the content or the goods, or is not satisfied, he can ask the bank to hold transfer further until the disagreement has been resolved.
+This way the bank will hold back the money for some time after the content has been delivered to the customer.
+If the customer does not receive the content or the goods or is not satisfied, he can ask the bank to hold transfer further until the disagreement has been resolved.

 This feature will increase the safety of using Bitcoins.